aniketrs593/joed/README.md

 # Data Fusion and Multi-Task Learning

-This project intends to study the Data Fusion and Multi-Task Learning applied to the detection of danger situations during drive.
+This project intends to study the Data Fusion and Multi-Task Learning applied to the detection of dangerous situations during drive.

 The project is divided in three parts:
 1. Dataset Generation: